MissingDeadlines/iolite/samples/README.md

 # Samples

-The samples require the latest version of IOLITE `v0.1.10`.
+The samples require the latest version of IOLITE `v0.1.11`.

 Place the files in this directory in the root directory of IOLITE, load one of the worlds (most prefixed with `sample_`) in the editor, and switch to the game mode.
 That's it!

 ## Audio Spectrum (sample_spectrum)

 Showcases the usage of the audio spectrum to create some exciting effects.
+It also demonstrates how to modify voxel shapes dynamically.

 ### References